aztack/cc-game-template3/template/README.md

 `npm run send [-- targetDirectoryOnDevice]`

-This command will let you navigate through `/storage/emulated/0/Android/data/<packageName>` on your device, and copy builded files into selected folder. (packageName is read from `settings/builder.json` if not provide )
+This command will let you navigate through `/storage/emulated/0/Android/data/<packageName>` on your device, and copy builded files into selected folder. (packageName is read from `settings/builder.json` if `targetDirectoryOnDevice` is not provide )

 # Pack